citizenlabsgr/website/README.md

 **Ongoing Development:**

 To address issues and functionality that have come up over time regarding the current website we have begun development on the `fresh-design` branch.

+More background on how Hugo works and [how to make changes to website.](contributing.md)

 **Project Guides:**
 * [@allen](https://citizenlabs.slack.com/messages/@allen/)